Aliases for RALBP1 Gene

 GeneCards Summary for RALBP1 Gene

 RALBP1 (RalA Binding Protein 1) is a Protein Coding gene.
 Diseases associated with RALBP1 include Lung Cancer.
-Among its related pathways are Development FGFR signaling pathway and Phenytoin Pathway, Pharmacokinetics.
-GO annotations related to this gene include GTPase activator activity and Rac GTPase binding.
-An important paralog of this gene is ARHGAP31.
+Among its related pathways are p75 NTR receptor-mediated signalling and Ras signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rac GTPase binding.

 UniProtKB/Swiss-Prot Summary for RALBP1 Gene